I am buying a right to buy a flat in Weymouth. Can I do my own conveyancing?

-Due to the advice of my in-laws I had a survey completed on a house in Weymouth prior to retaining solicitors.
-I have been told that there is a flying freehold overhang to the house.
-The surveyor has said that some banks will refuse to issue a mortgage on this type of house.
+Due to the guidance of my in-laws I had a survey completed on a property in Weymouth ahead of appointing lawyers.
+I have been advised that there is a flying freehold element to the house.
+The surveyor has said that some lenders may refuse to grant a mortgage on a flying freehold property.

 It varies from the lender to lender.
-Lloyds has different requirements for example to Nationwide.
-If you call us we can investigate further via the appropriate lender.
-If you lender is happy to lend one our lawyers can help as they are accustomed to dealing with flying freeholds in Weymouth.
+Bank of Scotland has different requirements from Birmingham Midshires.
+Should you wish to call us we can look into this further via the relevant lender.
+If you lender is happy to lend one our lawyers can assist as they are used to dealing with flying freeholds in Weymouth.
 Conveyancing can be more complicated and therefore you should check with your conveyancing solicitor in Weymouth to see if the conveyancing costs will increase in light of this.

 My wife and I purchased a leasehold house in Weymouth.
 Conveyancing and Virgin Money mortgage are in place.
 I have received a letter from someone saying they have taken over the reversionary interest in the property.
 Attached was a demand for arrears of ground rent dating back to 1995.
 The conveyancing practitioner in Weymouth who acted for me is not around.
 Do I pay?